joseph-eccles/monorepo/packages/design-tokens/DESIGN-TOKENS-101.md

 * Follow naming conventions as outlined [here](./NAMING-CONVENTIONS.md)
 * Design token is used in several components or layouts
+* Is the token themeable e.g. will the token cascade to other tokens e.g. `made-color-feedback-error` cascades to `background` and `border` properties.
+* Only add a new token if there is no existing design token that meets your requirements.
-* Ensure that it clear where this is to be used based on its name
+* Ensure that it clear where this is to be used based on its name e.g do you need to specify `background`, `border`, `text`
 * Ensure that design token sits in correct category e.g. action tokens go in color-action.json
 * Cascade design token values where possible e.g. Use `{color.brand.primary.value}` not `#CF4500`
 * Design Tokens should be used in multiple elements and NOT specific to one element.
 We try to limit the about of one-off component-specific tokens